Kirk Taylor: Education

-Taylor attended New York University’s Tisch School of the Arts where he received a BFA (major in drama and minor in music).
-He studied acting under Lee Strasberg, Stella Adler, David Garfield, Barbara Covington Poitier, David Gideon, Elaine Aiken and Clay Stevens.
+Taylor attended New York University's Tisch School of the Arts where he received a BFA (major in drama and minor in music).
+He studied acting under Lee Strasberg, Stella Adler, David Garfield, Barbara Covington Poitier, David Gideon, Irma Sandrey, Elaine Aiken and Clay Stevens.

 He studied composition with Lehman Engel and Vladimir Padwa; voice with Helen Lightner and Kenneth Kamal Scott; piano with John Randolph Eaton and Don Friedman; trumpet with Jimmy Owens.
 Taylor was a founding member of the Awamu Theater Company, New York University's first and only African American repertory company.

 Career

 Stage

 In 1993, Taylor took center stage as Nomax in the first Broadway tour of Five Guys Named Moe, a jubilant musical featuring the songs of legendary band leader Louis Jordan.
 In preceding years, he graced the Off-Broadway stage as George the Barman in Take Me Along (1985), Bagheera the Panther in Mowgli (1985), Joey Robbins in The War Party (1986), and toured as jazz giant Jelly Roll Morton in Jelly Roll!
 The Music & The Man (1997).
 Taylor also performed as Edmond in the Off-Off-Broadway production of King Lear (1990) as part of the Brooklyn Shakespeare Company.